QiangAIResearcher/qiangairesearcher.github.io/_pages/bio.md

 {% include base_path %}

 I am a PhD student under supervision of [Prof. Emine Yilmaz](https://sites.google.com/site/researchyilmaz/).
-My research interests lie in the areas of statistical machine learning and deep learning with applications natual lanuages.
+My research interests lie in the areas of statistical machine learning and deep learning with applications to natual lanuages.

 Education
 ======